reacticoon/reacticoon/README.md

 - refactor `ApiManager` to use `fetch` API

-- For now peerDependency must be duplicate in dev dependencies... see https://github.com/yarnpkg/yarn/issues/1503
+- For now peerDependency must be duplicate in dev dependencies... see [yarn issues](https://github.com/yarnpkg/yarn/issues/1503)

 ### Plugins